 A string, identifying the SDK associated with the platform that will be used to build the Flatpak app.
+By default, Flatpaks build with Briefcase will use the org.freedesktop.Sdk SDK.
+The SDK will use the same version as the runtime.

-The Flatpak runtime and SDK are paired; so, both a flatpak_runtime and a corresponding flatpak_sdk must be defined.
+The Flatpak runtime and SDK are paired; so if you define flatpak_sdk, you must also define flatpak_runtime.